 From Timothy French of Americans Networking to Survive (A.N.T.S.)

 A.N.T.S has an emergency plan that members can download.
-It has a section in it which talks about bugging in and when it is time to bug out.
+It has a section in it that talks about bugging in and when it is time to bug out.

 The signs are: